YumingZ-quantum/YumingZ-quantum.github.io/_pages/about.md

   - /about.html
 ---

 I am a Ph.D. candidate in the [Institute for Quantum Computing](https://uwaterloo.ca/institute-for-quantum-computing/) and [Department of Pure Mathematics](https://uwaterloo.ca/pure-mathematics/) at [University of Waterloo](https://uwaterloo.ca/), supervised by [William Slofstra](http://elliptic.space/).
-Previousley, I received my bachelor degree in Mathematics and Applied Mathematics from [Zhejiang University](https://www.zju.edu.cn/english/) in 2019, under the supervision of [Junde Wu](https://person.zju.edu.cn/en/wujunde).
+Previously, I received my bachelor degree in Mathematics and Applied Mathematics from [Zhejiang University](https://www.zju.edu.cn/english/) in 2019, under the supervision of [Junde Wu](https://person.zju.edu.cn/en/wujunde).
 I also spent a semester at [Rice University](https://www.rice.edu/) as an undergraduate exchange student (2017).

 Research interests